norpchen/Marlin/README.md

 Things that have NOT changed from Lincomatic's version (unless noted above)
 * Movement and acceleration and stepper control logic
+* ^^ EXCEPT added support for Q codes in G1 commands.
+Basically sets a scalar for Quality for each move command, where 1.0 is nominal, 0.5 is double speed 2.0 is half speed, etc.  This will scale speed, acceleration, and XY Jerk on a per move basis, allowing better speed for interiors and quality for exteriors.
 * Heater control
 * LCD menus